Chadarius/StarCitizenVoiceAtk/README.md

 All macros that require new keybinds have #newkeybind in their description so they can be easily sorted.

 I've added a keybinds file [layout_all_exported.xml](./layout_all_exported.xml) that can be imported.
-I highly recommand using the [HCS Keybind Editor Premium utility](https://www.hcsvoicepacks.com/collections/star-citizen/products/star-citizen-keybind-editor-premium-joystick-controller-support?variant=42157335281747) so you can import just the keyboard keybinds and not my VKB Config.
+I highly recommend using the [HCS Keybind Editor Premium utility](https://www.hcsvoicepacks.com/collections/star-citizen/products/star-citizen-keybind-editor-premium-joystick-controller-support?variant=42157335281747) so you can import just the keyboard keybinds and not my VKB Config.

 All of the keybinds are [documented in this file](./Keybinds%20-%20Quick%20Reference.htm).
 I try to stick to the defaults as much as humanly possible.
 Below are any keybinds that I've added or customized from the defaults.